XavierBerger/RPi-Monitor/README.md

 The branch **master** contains the latest stable version.

-The branch **devel** is the unstable development branch (The branch may have bugs and partially released code that could avoid **RPi-Monitor** to run as expected).
+The branch **develop** is the unstable development branch (The branch may have bugs and partially released code that could avoid **RPi-Monitor** to run as expected).

 Each release is identified by a tag.

 ### Pull request
 You want to contribute to RPi-Monitor.
 I'll be happy to integrate your pull request.

-Please note: Pull request perfomed on **devel** branch will be integrated as soon as possible.
+Please note: Pull request perfomed on **develop** branch will be integrated as soon as possible.
 Pull request perform on master branche may only be integrated when a new version is published (or not may not be integrated at all...)

 ### **RPi-Monitor** used in other projects